daveM246/AHKMoveToDesktop/README.md

-    Win+Ctl+Right		Switch to Desktop to the right (with cycle to left most) Win+Alt+Left		Move app to Desktop on left Win+Alt+Right		Move app to Desktop on right Win+Alt+Del         Deletes the current virtual Desktop
+    Win+Ctl+Right		Switch to Desktop to the right (with cycle to left most) Win+Alt+Left		Move app to Desktop on left Win+Alt+Right		Move app to Desktop on right Win+Ctrl+D			Create a new Desktop and move to it Win+Alt+Del			Deletes the current virtual Desktop

     The script also ensures that at least three desktops are open at startup.

-    Simply download the exe and the Icons folder (or the zip file which contains all you need).
+    Simply download the zip file which contains all you need.
-	Put both in a convenient folder on your computer (both must be in the same folder).
+	Unzip it in a convenient folder on your computer.
+	Run the AHKMoveToDesktop_Win11_x64.exe.
+The hot keys will now work.
     To automatically run at logon, place a shortcut to the exe in your startup folder (use Win + R to open the run window and type shell:startup to open the startup folder).
     Pin the icon to the visible portion of the system tray to show the current desktop number.